jinsonvarghese/APTS/standard/8_Reporting/Implementation_Guide.md

 ---

+## Advisory Practice Implementation Guidance

-## Advisory: APTS-RP-A01 — Automated Finding Authenticity Verification
+### APTS-RP-A01: Automated Finding Authenticity Verification

 > This section provides implementation guidance for the advisory practice [APTS-RP-A01](../appendix/Advisory_Requirements.md#apts-rp-a01-automated-finding-authenticity-verification-advisory).
 It is not required for conformance at any tier.